Wild Pantry

 Autumn Olive Seeds (Elaeagnus umbellata)

 10 seeds/packet $4.00 - 20 seeds/packet $7.50, plus $2.50 shipping.
+Email to order

 Cannot ship to Australia

-Poke Weed (Phytolacca americana) seeds - 50 seeds/pack - $2.50/pack or two packs for $4.25, plus shipping.
-Bulk seeds for large planting area: 1 oz. $20.00, plus $2.50 shipping.
+Poke Weed (Phytolacca americana) seeds - 50 seeds/pack $3.00, plus $3.00 shipping.
+Bulk seeds for large planting area: 1 oz. $20.00, plus shipping.
+Email to order

 Poke Weed is a perennial plant that grows good in average soils in direct sun or partial shade and is hardy in growing zones 4-9.
 For best germination results, soak the seeds in sulfuric acid solution for 5 minutes.
 Poke seeds germinate best in the wild after being passed through a bird's digestive system.
 Birds love the berries, but they are poisonous to humans so do not eat the seeds.
 Poke greens should be picked early in the spring before they get over 4-6" high.
 Boil in two changes of water before using in your recipe.